(858) 586 7777 | About | Testimonials | Contact

 • July 22, 2016

-Capistrano is a tool used for remote server automation and deployment, written in Ruby.
+Capistrano is a tool used for remote server automation and deployment tool, written in Ruby.
 It uses SSH to connect with server for performing various operations and Rake to define tasks required to perform deployment on a specific server.
 To automate repetitive deployment tasks, it can also be used for any language or framework including Java, PHP, Rails, etc.

 Additionally, you can write your own automated deployment scripts by writing rake tasks.
 However, Capistrano provides a basic structure for multiple plugins to deploy them easily.
 Following is it’s file structure: